Crash that injured 25 law enforcement recruits was a ‘deliberate act,’ sheriff says - NewsBreak

 Crash that injured 25 law enforcement recruits was a ‘deliberate act,’ sheriff says

-Los Angeles County Sheriff Alex Villanueva says the crash that injured 25 law enforcement recruits in South Whittier Wednesday morning was not an accident.
+Los Angeles County Sheriff Alex Villanueva says the crash that injured 25 law enforcement recruits in South Whittier Wednesday morning was “a deliberate act.”

 “(Investigators) went through an exhaustive interview process with everyone involved, with the video surveillance statements from the recruits, the physical evidence they had, and what they got from the suspect himself.
 And they were able to form the opinion that this was a deliberate act,” Villanueva told NewsNation.